w3f/General-Grants-Program/grants/rfps/appi.md

 * **Estimated Duration:** 1 week
 * **Full Time Employees:**  2
 * **Costs:** 4800 USD
-* We will implement:
+* Implement:
    * prometheus metrics on loadbalancer
    * grafana dashboard for previewing data as json
-* We will deliver docker-compose for setting up services and grafana dashboard in json format
+* Deliver docker-compose for setting up services and grafana dashboard in json format
+* Provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.
 * The code will have proper unit-test coverage to ensure functionality and robustness.
-* We will provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.

 ### Milestone 5: Landing page and instructions
 * **Estimated Duration:** 1.5 week
 * **Full Time Employees:**  1
 * **Costs:** 3600 USD
-* We will implement:
+* Implement:
    * landing page for user onboarding
+   * public list of load balancer endpoints (adding new endpoint is done via Github Pull Request)
-* We will deliver Link to landing page and instructions
+* Deliver Link to landing page and instructions
-* The code will have proper unit-test coverage to ensure functionality and robustness.
-* We will provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.
+* Provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.